Meetshah1010/instagram_caption_reader_in_python/README.md

 # instagram_caption_reader_in_python
-This code will help in to see the instagram post's cpation.
+This code will help in to download the instagram post's cpation.